Pricing structure: How To Create A Price Structure In 5 Easy Steps 👣

 In general, the pattern of a business’ product prices is known as its price structure.
-A pricing structure is a construct which organises your prices across different products and categories so you avoid overcharging or undercharging your customers.
+Thus, a pricing structure is a construct which organises your prices across different products and categories so you avoid overcharging or undercharging your customers.

 The interrelationships between SKU prices is called price relativity.
-Interrelationships between SKU prices are based on an anchor product in the overall product category.
+Therefore, interrelationships between SKU prices are based on an anchor product in the overall product category.

-A sophisticated pricing structure varies not just the price, but also adjusts the offer or the criteria to qualify for it.
-This gives the sales team the ability to charge different prices to different customers without over-pricing or undercharging their customers.
+A sophisticated pricing structure varies not just the price but also adjusts the offer or the criteria to qualify for it.
+Hence, this gives the sales team the ability to charge different prices to different customers without over-pricing or undercharging their customers.

 Prior to 2005, most businesses didn’t really have a robust pricing structure.